Bulkcorp International Achieves SEDEX Certification, Unlocks Large-Scale Global Opportunities - www.lokmattimes.com

 Bulkcorp International Achieves SEDEX Certification, Unlocks Large-Scale Global Opportunities

-PNN Ahmedabad (Gujarat) [India], August 4: Bulkcorp International Limited (NSE - BULKCORP), one of the leading manufacturers of food-grade ...
+Ahmedabad (Gujarat) [India], August 4: Bulkcorp International Limited (NSE – BULKCORP), one of the leading manufacturers of food-grade FIBCs ...

 Ahmedabad (Gujarat) [India], August 4: Bulkcorp International Limited (NSE – BULKCORP), one of the leading manufacturers of food-grade FIBCs (Flexible Intermediate Bulk Containers), is pleased to announce that it has received the globally recognized SEDEX (Supplier Ethical Data Exchange) certification.
 This key milestone reinforces the company's commitment to ethical business practices and high-quality manufacturing, while unlocking eligibility for major international tenders, particularly from global corporations and MNCs.